buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Functions/IfcTaperedSweptAreaProfiles.md

 It returns TRUE if:

-* The start profile is defined by a paramterized profile definition and
+* The start profile is defined by a parameterized profile definition and
   * the end profile is either a derived profile, using the start profile as its parent profile, or
-  * the end profile is based on the same subtype of the paramterized profile definition as the start profile
+  * the end profile is based on the same subtype of the parameterized profile definition as the start profile
 * The start profile is defined by an arbitrary bounded curve bounding a plane and
   * the end profile is a derived profile using the start profile as its parent profile